Please help the Friends of Laura Secord with their work at

 Your dollars will help to:

-Your generous support will help the Friends of Laura Secord keep her proud and inspiring legacy alive.
+Your generous support will help the Friends of Laura Secord keep Laura’s proud and inspiring legacy alive.

 Thank you for your attention, inspiration, and ongoing support.